 Hvannadalshnjúkur is a magnificent place, this expedition take you to the highest peak in Iceland and on the biggest galcier in Europe.

-and we are still have rope between us.
-After Skerið or the reef we can move lot faster back to the car.
+Next we’ll hike back down the same way, this will not take as long as the hike up but we will move slowly due to tired muscles and we still have rope between us.
+After Skerið (the reef) we can move a lot faster back to the car.

 local Glacier guide,

 You need to bring snacks & food for the day.